 This estimate must be valid at the moment at which the call for competition is sent, or, in cases where a notice is not published, at the moment at which the Council commences the contract award procedure.
-As a rule of thumb this should be calculated over 4 full financial years.
-For example, a contract valued at £4,000 GBP would be calculated at £12,000 GBP payable over the duration of the contract, including any form of option and any renewals of the contract and would be subject to a procurement exercise.

 Regarding framework agreements, the value to be taken into consideration shall be the maximum estimated value of all the contracts envisaged for the total term of the framework agreement.
 Maximum spend should be included in the contract notice or the procurement documents.